mulesoft/data-weave-tutorial/src/main/docs/5 - Flow Control/5.1 - If Else/description.md

 ```
 ----

-If you’re familiar with popular languages like Java, or C#, you’ll notice the way DataWeave implements if/else is much closer to a ternary expression that the if/else statements you see in those languages.
+If you’re familiar with popular languages like Java, or C#, you’ll notice the way DataWeave implements if/else is much closer to a ternary expression than the if/else statements you see in those languages.
 The difference is very simple, however.
-DW uses if/else expressions that returns values, Java and C# us if/else statements that do not return values.
+DW uses if/else expressions that return values; Java and C# use if/else statements that do not return values.

 If/else expressions can be chained together, meaning you can do multiple checks before you return any data.
 Here’s the format for how that works: